 In column B you can sign yes or not if the enlisted competencies are met in your VTS;

-In column C there are specific activities related to the competencies indicated in column A .
+In column C is space for notes and comments, for example in cases when tasks are divided with someone within organization.

 For any area (Managerial, operational, communicational) you can add OTHER competencies and activities.